Bltgn/DF-succubus/README.md

 If a succubus is stuck, you can wait for it to evaporate, dig around, or find a way to push her in the magma.
 Succubi inside magma will move as needed to reach a meeting area.
 Clothing and weapons will not burn off a succubus but hauled items will.

 # Corrupting prisoners #
 So you have caged enemies in your fort, why not put them into work?
 You can transform your enemies into demons by building a Den of iniquity.
-It has a reaction inside that will let the worker transform every human, elf, kobold, dwarf and even goblin in a range of 10.
+It has a reaction inside that will let the worker transform every human, elf, kobold, dwarf and even goblin in a range of 10 squares.
 Once changed, they will act as citizens and can join the ranks of the military, while retaining memories and skills of their former lives.
-This is also compatible with the fortress defense mod.
+This is also compatible with the fortress defense mod's races.

-You can free your newly converted friends by connecting their cages to a level and pulling it.

 It is possible to convert traders too.
 A goblin caravan can join you if you build a den next to your depot.
-However, they will insist on trading and might even leave your site.
-Sending a few soldiers to kill their pack animals and scuttle their wagons will help them understand where they belong now.
+They'll bring their pack animals along and destroy their wagons in the process.
+However the trading inventory will stay in the trade depot.
+You will have to deconstruct it to seize the goods.
+Several of the trading animals will still be sent back home as a 'thank you' note.

 # Known issues #
 * Upon reaching your site's edge, traders will "kidnap" their own pets, this has no consequenses to your fort.
-* Converting traders to your side will not have them stop trading, they may even leave as if nothing happened.
 * Changing graphics in the Lazy Newb Pack deletes the mod, you'll have to reinstall it afterwards.

 # Contact #